Bernard Grun: Career

 It has been in constant publication, with the most recent update in 2005.

-In the postwar period, Grun continued writing film music for titles such as White Cradle Inn (1947), Balalaika, The Blind Goddess and Brass Monkey (all from 1948).
+In the postwar period, Grun continued writing film music for titles such as White Cradle Inn (1947), The Blind Goddess and Brass Monkey (all from 1948).

 In 1952, "Broken Wings", a song which Grun co-wrote, was published.
 Grun was credited as a composer alongside John Jerome, which was a collaborative pseudonym for Harold Cornelius Fields, Howard Ellington Barnes and Joseph Dominic Roncoroni.
 The song entered the UK Singles Chart in a recording by The Stargazers, a British vocal group, in February 1953.
 The same month, two other recordings of the song also entered the UK chart: an American recording by Art and Dotty Todd (which peaked at number 6), and one by British singer Dickie Valentine (which reached number 12).
 The Stargazers' recording climbed to number 1 in April 1953.
 The song also made number 1 on the UK's sheet music sales chart in February 1953, where it stayed for six weeks.

 Over the course of his life, Grun served as the musical director of theatres in Prague, Vienna, Berlin, and London, including His Majesty's Theatre.
 In addition to his own output, he was also responsible for adapting various musical works, including Bizet's Carmen, Lehár's Count of Luxembourg, Millöcker's Dubarry, and Benatzky's White Horse Inn.

 Personal life and death

 Grun married the British fashion designer Edith Hart.
-He died on of a heart attack on 28 December 1972 in London, aged 71.
+He died of a heart attack on 21 December 1972 in Berlin while on a speaking tour, aged 71.